Connect to share and comment

 How the US war in Iraq created an Al Qaeda haven where there once was none.

-Today, though, like a self-fulfilling prophecy, one of those justifications is reality.
+Today, though, one of those justifications has become a self-fulfilling prophecy.
 Al Qaeda in Iraq now exists, and it is as strong as ever.
-US officials themselves say they are increasingly worried about the terror group's renewed power in Iraq, especially after an elaborate jailbreak at Abu Ghraib prison (remember Abu Ghraib?) freed hundreds of people, including senior members of Al Qaeda, earlier this week.
+US officials themselves say they are increasingly worried about the terror group's renewed power in Iraq, especially after an elaborate jailbreak at Abu Ghraib prison (remember Abu Ghraib?) freed hundreds of people, including senior members of Al Qaeda, last year.

-So how did the United States manage to create a violent and intractable problem where there once wasn't one?
+So how did the United States manage to create this violent and intractable problem?
 In just 49 simple steps.

 Click to enlarge.